Health and safety hazards of 3D printing: Other

 Additional hazards include burns from hot surfaces such as lamps and print head blocks, exposure to laser or ultraviolet radiation, electrical shock, mechanical injury from being struck by moving parts, and noise and ergonomic hazards.
 Other concerns involve gas and material exposures, in particular nanomaterials, material handling, static electricity, moving parts and pressures.

 Hazards to health and safety also exist from post-processing activities done to finish parts after they have been printed.
 These post-processing activities can include chemical baths, sanding, polishing, or vapor exposure to refine surface finish, as well as general subtractive manufacturing techniques such as drilling, milling, or turning to modify the printed geometry.
 Any technique that removes material from the printed part has the potential to generate particles that can be inhaled or cause eye injury if proper personal protective equipment is not used, such as respirators or safety glasses.
 Caustic baths are often used to dissolve support material used by some 3D printers that allows them to print more complex shapes.
 These baths require personal protective equipment to prevent injury to exposed skin.

 Since 3D imaging creates items by fusing materials together, there runs the risk of layer separation in some devices made using 3D imaging.
 For example, in January 2013, the US medical device company, DePuy, recalled their knee and hip replacement systems.
 The devices were made from layers of metal, and shavings had come loose – potentially harming the patient.

 Hazard controls

 Hazard controls include using manufacturer-supplied covers and full enclosures, using proper ventilation, keeping workers away from the printer, using respirators, turning off the printer if it jammed, and using lower emission printers and filaments.
-Personal protective equipment has been found to be the least desirable control method with a recommendation that it only be used to add further protection in combination with approved emissions protection.
+Personal protective equipment has been found to be the least desirable control method, with a recommendation that it only be used to add further protection in combination with approved emission's protection.